kholsman/ACLIM2/ACLIM2_quickStart.md

     (these are “rolled up” to become average across station mean vals in the allEBSmeans folder).

--   `ACLIM2/Data/out/K29P19_CMIP6/allEBSmeans`: as above but for CMIP5

--   `ACLIM2/Data/out/K29P19_CMIP6/allEBSmeans`: as above but for CMIP5

--   `ACLIM2/Data/out/K29P19_CMIP6/allEBSmeans`: as above but for CMIP5
+-   `ACLIM2/Data/out/K29P19_CMIP5/allEBSmeans`: as above but for CMIP5

 <!-- ![](Figs/DATA_dir2.png){ width=50%} -->